MarenTech/SanarKitAndroid/README.md

 # gotoAppointmentListView
-he SanarKit SDK provides a method called `gotoAppointmentListView` that allows your application to navigate directly to the post-booking flow.
+The SanarKit SDK provides a method called `gotoAppointmentListView` that allows your application to navigate directly to the post-booking flow.
 This flow includes functionalities such as viewing appointment lists, accessing appointment details, and chatting with the provider.
 By utilizing `gotoAppointmentListView`, your app can seamlessly manage the post-booking process within the SDK, reducing the need for additional development and providing a smooth user experience.

 To navigate to the post-booking flow, simply call the `gotoAppointmentListView` method on your `SanarKit` instance: